 “Flesh and what,” I shouted hoping to arouse him.
 But I was let alone with a ghost with a slit in her gown.

 I was beat – in a quandary-frantic.
 This ghost was so permanent and so heavy.
 The way she was leaning on my shoulder it wouldn’t be long before she had overcome me with sheer weight.
 What to do?
 Would I have to scream for help?

 I was interrupted from my fast approaching neurosis by a giggle erupting from my left ear.

 “Flesh and the Devil,” my ghost confided in rare good humor.

 “Didn’t you notice my devil’s costume?”

 She held up that devilish cape.

 Henry wrote this story about 1943.
-The photo at the top of Henry and someone I will try to find the name of was taken during 1943.
-I looked up the drink “Mellowroony” and came up with the song “Cement Mixer” which you can hear near the end of this clip.
+I looked up the drink “Mellowroony” and came up with the song “Cement Mixer” which you can hear near the end of the clip below.
 I had never heard of Slim Gaillard before but I think his performance fits in with the story.
 And he grew up in Detroit.

 2 thoughts on “The Devilish Ghost – by Henry Cleage”